csdalab/csdalab.github.io/team/shrishti.md

 ### Overview

-Shrishti is majoring in Computer Science and minoring in Statistics at the Hal Marcus College of Science and Engineering, University of West Florida.
+Shrishti is majoring in Mathematics and minoring in Computer Science at the Hal Marcus College of Science and Engineering, University of West Florida.

 ### Short description of your current research project:

-Working on...
+Working on machine learning deep learning and uncertainty quantification.